alanng10/StandMachine/Docue/a.md

 The machine has option extern USB Mouse to be tool with Keyboard at same time.
 The Mouse and Keyboard can trigg event at same time.

+The extern also apply to other Type kind, include Gamepad.

 System machine has none NPU.

 NPU is not elementing.